victorinofdez/victorinofdez/README.md

 ###

-<p align="left">👨‍💻 Software developer in Malaga 🏰<br><br>🌐 Currently working with Java, JavaScript, PHP, SQL and frameworks like React, Next.js and Laravel.
-Actively learning Spring Boot to expand my experience.<br><br>🌟 2024 Goal: To enhance my skills, tackle exciting projects, and make impactful contributions on GitHub.</p>
+👨‍💻 Software developer in Malaga 🏰<br>🌐 Currently working with Java, JavaScript, PHP, SQL and frameworks like React, Next.js and Laravel.<br>🌱 Actively learning Spring Boot to expand my experience.<br>🌟 2024 Goal: To enhance my skills, tackle exciting projects, and make impactful contributions on GitHub.

 ###